 Give or show an item from Holmes' inventory to another character.
 An item must first be chosen, and then a recipient selected, for the Give command to be used.
 Only characters who can be selected can be the recipient of a Give command, and you can only Give an object to a character, not to another object.
 (Holmes can't Give an item to a table, for instance, but he could Give it to Watson.)
-Keep in mind, however, that a character may not want something you are trying to Give him or her; if they refuse to accept the item, the Give command is cancelled.
+Keep in mind, however, that a character may not want something you are trying to Give him or her; if they refuse to accept the item, the Give command is canceled.
 When the Give command is active, you can use these subcommands:

-Look: Examine an item in Holmes' Inventory.
-(See Look command on the previous page.)

-Use: Use an item in Holmes' inventory.
-(See Use command on the previous page.)
+- •Look: Examine an item in Holmes' Inventory.
+(See Look command above.) - •Use: Use an item in Holmes' inventory.
+(See Use command above.)